Analysis | What You Need to Know About Presidential Pardon Power

 3. Are Cohen and Manafort seeking pardons?

 That’s one of many points of contention between Trump and Cohen, former allies now in a very public war of words.
 Cohen testified in Congress that he never sought a pardon; Trump responded on Twitter that Cohen “directly asked me for” one.
 Cohen’s lawyer, Lanny J. Davis, said a previous attorney for his client did inquire about a pardon, but only because Trump’s team had “dangled” the possibility of one.
-As for Manafort -- who unlike Cohen hasn’t turned on the president, at least publicly -- Trump told reporters he feels “very badly” for him but hasn’t discussed pardoning him.
+As for Manafort -- who unlike Cohen hasn’t turned on the president, at least publicly -- Trump told reporters on March 13 that while he feels “very badly” for his former campaign chairman, a pardon “is not something on my mind.”

 4. Whom has Trump pardoned?